isomerpages/moe-rivervalleypri/_rv-curriculum/CCE/Sexuality Education 2024.md

 <p>You may <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">Click Here</a> for
 more information on MOE Sexuality Education.</p>
 <p></p>
-<h4><strong>OVERVIEW OF RIVER VALLEY PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2024</strong></h4>
+<h4><strong>OVERVIEW OF RIVER VALLEY PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2025</strong></h4>
-<p>4.
-Sexuality Education is delivered in a holistic manner through the school
+<p><strong>4.	</strong>Sexuality Education is delivered in a holistic manner
-curriculum.
-The content for Sexuality Education is grouped into five main
-themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">Click Here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
+through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">Click Here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
-<p></p>
 <p>5.
 The subjects that incorporate topics on sexuality include:</p>
 <p>a.
 Science</p>
 <p>b.
 Character and Citizenship Education (CCE)</p>